-A4.6.2 Off
+5.6.2 Off mode

-The Neoverse N1 core supports a full shutdown mode where power can be removed completely and no state is retained.
+The Neoverse[TM] N1 core supports a full Shutdown mode where power can be removed completely and no state is retained.

 The shutdown can be for either the whole cluster or just for an individual core, which allows other cores in the cluster to continue operating.